 For a true testament to how you’ll look in your wedding dress on the big day, have a friend or family member take pictures and videos of you while trying dresses on.
 Make sure that they capture all angles of each dress you're considering, from the back and sides to shots of you sitting down in the gown from the top up.

-45. Consult Your Peers
+Consult Your Peers

-46. Think About Your Current Favorite Pieces of Clothing
+Think About Your Current Favorite Pieces of Clothing

 Have a Professional Take Your Measurements

 Even if you're ordering online, have a seamstress takes your measurements— this is not the time for DIY, since putting the measuring tape even an inch up or down from the industry standard can throw off your results.

 Test to Make Sure You Can Move

 No wedding gown is going to be as comfortable as your pajamas, but you don't want to be pulling it up or constricted by it all night, so bust out some moves in the dressing room.
 If you're planning a church wedding where you may need to kneel or sit during the ceremony, practice doing that in the gown.
 If you're planning to drop it like it's hot on the dance floor, try it out to make sure you can move how you want.

 Come Prepared with a Similar Beauty Look

 If you go dress shopping with messy locks and no makeup, you're obviously not going to feel your most beautiful as you try on wedding frocks.
 To get the full effect, try to mimic your ideal wedding beauty look as closely as possible.
 You don't have to go all out, but dab on some makeup and wear your hair up or down, depending on how you plan to sport it on the big day.

 But Don't Take It as a Sign If You Don't Cry

 If you're not an emotional person, or if you see the dress more as a way to express your personal style, you may not be brought to tears in the dressing room—but that doesn't mean you haven't found your gown.
-Not all brides cry when they find "The One."
+Not all brides cry when they find "the one."

 Book Early if You Prefer a Destination Bridal Shop

 If you've seen a bridal shop on TV (say, Kleinfeld or Bridals by Lori), so have lots of other brides, which means you'll need to book far in advance—especially for a weekend appointment.

-57. Try a Local Bridal Boutique
+Try a Local Bridal Boutique

-58. Or Try a Bridal Superstore
+Or Try a Bridal Superstore